camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 ### Default Task Permissions

-When a user is related to a task by being an assignee, a candidate user, a part of a candidate group or an owner, then these users get the default permission as either **Task Work** or **Update**, based on the process engine configuration property "defaultUserPermissionNameForTask".
+When a user is related to a task as an assignee, a candidate user, a part of a candidate group, or an owner, these users obtain the default permissions as either **Task Work** or **Update**, based on the process engine configuration property **defaultUserPermissionNameForTask**.

 If the "defaultUserPermissionNameForTask" configuration option is not set, then by default **Update** permission is granted.